Tesla introduces Wireless Charging Platform that can power up to three devices

 Tesla has launched a Wireless Charging Platform whose design draws inspiration from the company’s Cybertruck.
 The wireless charging pad is capable of rapidly charging up to three devices.

 Tesla says that “the angular design and metallic styling of Cybertruck” inspired the look of the wireless charging platform.
-Interestingly, the launch of the Cybertruck has been delayed for quite some time.
+Interestingly, the production of the Cybertruck has been delayed for quite some time.

-Wireless charging mats for multiple devices are not a new thing; Apple tried to build its AirPower with a similar purpose, but the gadget was canceled as it failed to meet expectations.
+Wireless charging mats for multiple devices are not a new thing; tech giant Apple tried to build its AirPower with a similar purpose, but the gadget was canceled as it failed to meet expectations.

 More about Tesla Wireless Charging Platform